verityj/newer-app-cleaner/README.md

 It is great to be able to install, use and check out iOS apps on a Mac.
 But how do you make absolutely sure it is completely gone when you decide to trash it or reinstall?

+***Update:*** I uploaded a [souped up Python script] version as well.
+It does it all in one script, handles native Mac as well as wrapped iOS app removal.
+Complete and utter removal.
+Because I could not just leave it well enough alone, I guess.

 There is already an excellent script by Sun Knudsen called [app-cleaner.sh].
 Unfortunately, it fails completely for iOS apps and it still may leave some files behind (like crash logs).

 I updated the script and published the [new app-cleaner.sh] with instructions for use.